… In Japan #2

 Having one of the loud baseball boys yell, ”BASEBALL” in answer to, “What time do you come to school?”
 His friend had set him up for it and the class erupted in tears of laughter.
 You had to be there.

-Are you able to save money in Japan, plus have enough to go travelling?
+12. Are you able to save in Japan, plus have enough to go travelling?

 Because we always replace a previous alternative, we alway move straight in to their place after them.
 Those places are basically looked after by the school but we pay 50-100% of the rent.

-What advice would you give to others who are interested in coming to Japan to live and teach English?
+14. What kind of advice would you give to others who are interested in coming to Japan to live and teach English?